AnyChart/docs.anychart.com/Common_Settings/Accessibility_(508_section).md

 ## Data Table Mode

-In this mode, an invisible table is being generated on a chart.
-This table contains the chart title (taken from *titleFormatter()* or from *title()* methods) as the table's head, and all information shown on the chart is transformed into a table structure, i.e. as cells, and the VoiceOver reads it appropriately.
-The navigation between cells is organized through the hot-keys, no interaction with the chart is supposed.
+In this mode, an invisible table with chart data is generated.
+This table contains the chart title (taken from *titleFormatter()* or from *title()* methods) as the table's head, and all information shown on the chart is transformed into a table structure, and the VoiceOver reads it appropriately.

 ```
 // set the accessibility mode as table data